camunda/camunda-platform-get-started/README.md

 # Camunda Cloud - Get Started

 This repository contains a short guide to get started with [Camunda Cloud](https://camunda.com/products/cloud/).
-It contains explanations, how to model your first process, create a user task form, and automate a service task.
+It contains instructions on how to model your first process, create a user task form, and automate a service task.
 During the guide you will use the Console, Modeler, Zeebe, Operate and Tasklist.